frontenddogma/web-development-glossary/manuscript/i.md

 Intrinsic size
 : The size an element has just going by its content, with no external factors applied.
 For example, inline elements are sized intrinsically, with styling for width, height, and vertical margin and padding having no impact.&nbsp;[‡](#m-intrinsic-size)

+Intrinsic typography
+: Typography, notably text size and leading, that responds to its environment.
+Such intrinsic styling can be accomplished through the use of CSS animations and easing functions. ℹ︎&nbsp;[is.gd/pyNr4P](https://css-tricks.com/intrinsic-typography-is-the-future-of-styling-text-on-the-web/)

+Intrinsic web design
+: A content-focused approach to web design that is more versatile and promises to be more code-efficient than responsive web design (RWD).
+The term “intrinsic web design” is attributed to Jen Simmons.

 Inversion of Control
 : A programming principle that inverts the flow of control as compared to traditional control flow.
 In IoC, custom-written portions of a computer program receive the flow of control from a generic framework.
 A software architecture with this design inverts control as compared to traditional procedural programming, where the custom code that expresses the purpose of the program calls into reusable libraries to take care of generic tasks.
 With inversion of control, it is the framework that calls into the custom, or task-specific, code.&nbsp;[†](#w-ioc)